 What pupils don’t need is instability at home, an indifferent parent, an irregular timetable and zero allowance for a tired, nervous teenage girl.
 The best parents and teachers can do at exam time is to provide reassurance, love, encouragement and, above all, oodles of patience.

-Pupils in Years 7-10 and 12 take their examinations in the summer term, those in Years 11 and 13 take mock examinations in the spring term, then public examinations in May and June.
+Pupils in Years 7-10 and 12 take their examinations in the summer term, those in Years 11 and 13 take mock examinations in the autumn term, then public examinations in May and June.
 Information on when examinations take place can be found in the links below.

 If candidates have any questions about the regulations or the examinations process they should seek advice from their tutor or the School Examinations Officer